siemens/ix/packages/documentation/docs/controls/event-list.md

 # Event list

 <!-- introduction start -->
-Event lists display a list of any type of elements with additional details.
+Event lists display a list of any type of element with additional details.
 <!-- introduction end -->

 ## Examples